 Where Do Synthetic Drugs Come From?

-A large proportion of the chemicals used to manufacture synthetic drugs come from China.
+Synthetic drugs can come from anywhere but a large proportion of the chemicals used to manufacture synthetic drugs come from China.
 China has hundreds of thousands of illegal laboratories that produce these chemicals for export to the US and Europe.

 In 2016, the manufacture of chemicals for synthetic drugs comprised 3% of China’s economy.
 Low levels of regulation mean there are chemical manufacturers everywhere.